steven10015/SQL1/INSTRUCTIONS.md

 The database is loaded and ready for your analysis.
 The provided files are:

-Once you have completed the previous steps, you will have created your SQL database, but it will still be empty.
-Next, you need to connect to your empty database and create some tables using Python through SQL scripts found in the `./src/sql/` folder:

 - `./src/sql/create.sql` Contains the tables you need: `regions, species, climate, observations`
 - `./src/sql/insert.sql` Inserts records obtained from a sample provided by [EOD – eBird Observation](https://www.gbif.org/occurrence)
 - `./src/sql/queries.sql` is empty and ready for you to fill in.